 The conference on Coronavirus & Research brings together top basic, translational, and clinical researchers from around the world to share the latest studies, risk factors, important developments, and best research methods in the ongoing battle against Covid – 19 and related infectious diseases.
-Corona 2021 will be held at Milan, Italy on March 29 – 30, 2021.
+Corona 2021 will be held at Rome, Italy on March 29 – 30, 2021.

 Various topics will be presented and discussed in which topics are limited to Basic and translational science, Clinical science, Epidemiology, Public health, Prevention, risk factors, case reports and social sciences.

 Why to attend?